adamncsu/discobot-pogo/README.md

 `botToken` is the token acquired after [creating your bot](https://discordapp.com/developers/applications/me).

-`channelName` is the name of the channel that you want to listen to public commands in.
-This is also the channel that announcements are made in.
-Can connect to channel on multiple servers.
+`channelPath` is the file path where you want to store subscribed channels.
+The bot only listens on subscribed channels.
+To subscribe, see usage below.

 ---

 ### Usage

+**TO SUBSCRIBE** - in your target channel, mention the bot and send `!subscribe` -- `@PogoBot !subscribe`

+**TO UNSUBSCRIBE** - in a subscribed channel, just type `!unsubscribe`, mention is not required.

 **Admin commands** - sent to the bot in a PM

-* `kill` terminates the bot
+* `!kill` terminates the bot
-* `mute` prevents the bot from announcing status changes
+* `!mute` prevents the bot from announcing status changes
-* `shutup` mutes the bot for 10 minutes
+* `!shutup` mutes the bot for 10 minutes

 **Public commands** - sent to the bot in target channel (`channelName`)

 * `!ping` bot status check
 * `!status` forces a refresh and announcement of the current server status
 * `!uptime` announces the server uptime stats
+* `!unsubscribe` unsubscribes from the bot's channel list